Alfresco/alfresco-ng2-components/docs/user-guide/kerberos.md

 }
 ```

-You don't have to use the login component and logout directive in your app when use Kerberos.
+**Note**: You don't need to use the [login component](../../docs/core/components/login.component.md) and [logout directive](../../docs/core/directives/logout.directive.md) in your app when using Kerberos.